Superfly12138/Inspiron-15-5559-Clover/README.md

 ## work
 - Microphone (webcam/mic commbo, but no webcam)
-- wifi&Bluetooth (I buy a new wireless card and replaced with it,so it works)
+- wifi&Bluetooth (I buy a new wireless card(DW1820) and replaced with it,so it works)
 - Display brightness
 - IGPU
 - Speakers